doodspav/patomic/README.md

 through a unified C90 interface.

 Transactional operations are also provided in a similar manner, except there is no guarantee that a transaction ever succeeds.
+It should also be noted that platform support for transactional operations is very rare.

 The goal of this library is to provide the foundation for an atomics library in Python, however there is no reason it could not be used in any other language.